How do I present my hobbies & interests on my resume? Does it count?

-Hiration rescues your worries by providing you with customized resumes from our professionals after years of extensive research.
+Hiration provides you customized resume templates designed exclusively by our professionals post extensive research.
 You can directly build your resume in our Online Resume Builder.

 However, if you are a DIY freak, we have got some amazing tips and tricks.